 Rationale 2: The client will need to see the provider each time a refill is needed.

-Rationale 3: The client should take the drug as it is needed and directed.
-The client might not become addicted to the drug.
+Adams and Urban, Pharmacology: Connections to Nursing Practice, 3e Test Bank Copyright 2016 by Pearson Education, Inc. Rationale 3: The client should take the drug as it is needed and directed.
+Addiction is not a concern at this time.